-The U.S. Navy prepared this Annual Exercise and Testing Report covering the period from 14 November 2019 to 13 November 2020 in compliance with the National Marine Fisheries Service (NMFS) Final Rule, Letters of Authorization (LOA), and Incidental Take Statements under the Marine Mammal Protection Act (MMPA) and Endangered Species Act (ESA) authorizations for the U.S. Navy's Atlantic Fleet Training and Testing (AFTT) Study Area.
+The U.S. Navy prepared this Annual Exercise and Testing Report covering the period from 14 November 2020 to 13 November 2021 in compliance with the National Marine Fisheries Service (NMFS) Final Rule, Letters of Authorization (LOA), and Incidental Take Statements under the Marine Mammal Protection Act (MMPA) and Endangered Species Act (ESA) authorizations for the U.S. Navy's Atlantic Fleet Training and Testing (AFTT) Study Area.

 This report is submitted as a combined report to present an overview of all U.S. Navy training and testing activities within the AFTT Study Area.
-This report also includes separately authorized Incidental Harassment Authorization reporting requirements for ICEX 2020, issued on January 30, 2020.

-In the AFTT Final Rule and Letters of Authorization, the following report subsections were specified and are present within this report:
+In the AFTT Final Rule and Letters of Authorization, 1 the following report subsections were specified and are present within this report: